seantis/seantis.people/README.rst

   membership type links to the actual person object.

 - We identify the organization solely by url and title.
-This makes organisations very flexible.
-For example, with `seantis.cover.people`_ we implemented organisations using collective.cover.
+This makes organizations very flexible.
+For example, with `seantis.cover.people`_ we implemented organizations using collective.cover.

 Installation & Usage
 --------------------